bump-sh/docs/src/_help/continuous-integration/cli.md

 want to use this command in a CI environment and want the command to fail **in case of a breaking change**, you will need to add the `--fail-on-breaking` flag to your diff command.

-By default if the environment variable `CI=1` is present (in most continuous integration environment), the flag will be enabled.
-In that case you can disable the failures with `--no-fail-on-breaking` flag.

 You can also test this feature in our dedicated web application at
 <https://api-diff.io/>.